openmm/openmm/docs-source/usersguide/library/02_compiling.rst

 * :code:`C++ApiDocs`: Build the C++ API documentation.

 * :code:`PythonApiDocs`: Build the Python API documentation.
+This target requires that you have already built the :code:`install` target, such as with :code:`make install`.

 On Linux or Mac, build a target using the :code:`make` command.
 For example,
 ::